Schalldampfer/Advanced-Gem-crafting/README.md

 ```
 5. Do some jobs for dismantling: by @Arstan13

-This step will allow your players to remove items they craft just like they can currently remove Epoch items.
-If they die, they will no longer be able to remove them.
+This step will allow your players to maintain and remove items they craft just like they can currently remove Epoch items.

 In `dayz_code\compiles\fn_selfActions.sqf`, find
 ```sqf